 - Send a test.
 Zapier should have been able to link the Organization name from the Google sheet, with the existing Organization that was created in Pipedrive earlier during the first Zap.
 Remember the Org ID from before: #699, this is a random number that Pipedrive attributes to an individual organization when it is first created.
 The same goes for new person contacts.

 Step #4: "Do this: Find or Create Person in Pipedrive"

 - This Zap will be built out the same as in Step 3 except now, instead of using data from Google Sheets, we will be pulling data in from Continually and Pipedrive since we have already told Zapier to pull in Pipedrive data through in the previous step.

-- Here is where we can pull in more details about the contact depending on what variable questions you asked in your bot, and what information they willingly gave up to you such as email address and phone number.
+- Here is where we can pull in more details about the contact depending on what variable questions you asked in your bot and which information they willingly gave you such as email address and phone number.
 I suggest manually typing “Chatbot Lead” under “How You Met” – this will appear in Pipedrive under all Leads that were generated via the Chatbot rather than input by your sales staff, for clarifications sake.
 Your configuration should look something like this:

 - Send your test.

 Step #5: "Do this… [Create Activity in Pipedrive]" (Recommended)

 This is where you can use all of the important custom variable information you included in your chatbot and connect it to that person’s Pipedrive profile in the form of a note, as well as a task on your calendar to respond to them.

 - Customize the activity fields in a way that makes sense to you by using custom variable data pulled in from Continually.
 But, for “Organization”, and “Person” be sure to pull in the ID fields that we discovered for each in the previous steps.
 NOT their proper names.